Comparison chart contrasting GLP-1 drugs as a temporary fix against microbiome and SCFAs, which rebuild the system for lasting metabolic health

 Microbial richness helps regulate:

-• satiety and appetite signalling
+• satiety and appetite signaling

 • energy expenditure